How To Refinish Hardwood Floors

 - Do your research on stains and polys!

 - Good luck!
-Share your projects with me here on Facebook!
+And don’t forget to share your projects with me here on Instagram or here on Facebook!